NixOS/nixpkgs/doc/languages-frameworks/lisp.section.md

-The previous implementation of `lisp-modules` didn't fully trust the Quicklisp data, because there were times where the dependencies specified were not complete, and caused broken builds.
+The previous implementation of `lisp-modules` didn't fully trust the Quicklisp data, because there were times where the dependencies specified were not complete and caused broken builds.
 It instead used a `nix-shell` environment to discover real dependencies by using the ASDF APIs.

 The current implementation has chosen to trust this data, because it's faster to